 Readers’ Bloc – Book Club

-The group comes together every six to eight weeks.
-We meet over a cup of coffee to discuss the current work in a relaxed and friendly atmosphere.
+The group comes together every six to eight weeks in the Atkin Woolfe Room at the synagogue.
+We meet over a cup of coffee (and homemade cake!) to discuss the current work in a relaxed and friendly atmosphere.
 New members are always welcome – you do not have to attend every meeting or read every book.

 Open to all – you don’t have to be a Pavarotti!